eliona-smart-building-assistant/xovis-app/USER_GUIDE.md

 ### Introduction

-> The Xovis app provides integration and synchronization between Eliona and Xovis services.
+> The Xovis app provides integration and data gathering from Xovis People Counter sensors to Eliona.

 ## Overview

-This guide provides instructions on configuring, installing, and using the Xovis app to manage resources and synchronize data between Eliona and Xovis services.
+This guide provides instructions on configuring, installing, and using the Xovis app to manage resources and synchronize data between Eliona and Xovis People counters.

 ## Installation